Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Probabilistic Interpolation with the HeTVAE

-Finally, similar to the mTAN module, the UnTAN module can be adapted to produce fully observed fixed-dimensional discrete sequences by materializing its output at a set of reference time points.
+Finally, we note that the UnTAN module defines a continuous function of $t$ given an input time series and hence cannot be directly incorporated into standard neural network architectures.
+We adapt the UnTAN module to produce fully observed fixed-dimensional discrete sequences by materializing its output at a set of reference time points.
+Reference time points can be fixed set of regularly spaced time points or may need to depend on the input time series.
 For a given set of reference time points $\mbf{r} = [r_1, \cdots, r_K]$, the discretized UnTAN module $\text{UnTAND}(\mbf{r},\mbf{t}, \mbf{x})$ is defined as $\text{UnTAND}(\mbf{r},\mbf{t}, \mbf{x})[i] = \text{UnTAN}(r_i,\mbf{t}, \mbf{x})$.
 This module takes as input the time series $\mbf{s} = (\mbf{t}, \mbf{x})$ and the set of reference time points $\mbf{r}$ and outputs a sequence of $K$ UnTAN embeddings, each of dimension $J$ corresponding to each reference point.
 As described in the next section, we use the UnTAND module to provide an interface between sparse and irregularly sampled data and fully connected MLP network structures.